magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_constraint.md

 ## Constraint overview {#mtf_constraint_overview}

-The MTF constraint serves for performing assertions after test execution.
+The MTF constraint serves for performing assertions after test flow.
-Each constraint name must be unique within application and placed in the module to which the constraint belongs.
+Each constraint name must be unique within application and placed in the module to which the constraint is belonged.
 Constraints run automatically after test flow has been finished.

 ![Constraints and test flow]({{site.baseurl}}common/images/mtf_constraint_flow.png)